 Our risk assessment highlighted that Dunelm's biggest internal risk is the use of agency workers at our own premises, as we do not have direct control over the recruitment process.
-As a result we took the decision to limit, and so far as possible eliminate, the use of agency workers from our customer service centre and manufacturing centre, and to limit usage at our warehouse and distribution centres and in Dunelm Home Delivery Network as far as possible.
-We ask any providers of agency labour to sign our Ethical Code of Conduct.
+As a result, we took the decision to limit, and so far as possible eliminate, the use of agency workers at our customer service centre and manufacturing centres, and to limit usage at our warehouse and distribution centres and in Dunelm Home Delivery Network as far as possible.
+We ask any providers of agency labour to sign our Ethical Code of Conduct and in FY23 we developed new terms for all agency labour suppliers.